In-home support for families throughout Portland/SW Washington

 Prenatal Lactation Consult

-Prenatal visits are especially helpful for parents with known health issues, parents who have struggled with breastfeeding in the past and want it to be different this time, and those whose babe has a known or suspected complication.
-I can also support adoptive and LGBTQIA families looking to induce lactation.
+Breastfeeding is a natural human experience, but it does not always come intuitively.
+Prenatal visits are especially helpful for parents with known health concerns, parents who have struggled with breastfeeding in the past and want it to be different this time, and those whose babe has a known complication such as a congenital condition or planned surgical birth.

 Prenatal Lactation Consult

-Prenatal visits are especially helpful for parents with known health issues, parents who have struggled with breastfeeding in the past and want it to be different this time, and those whose babe has a known or suspected complication.
-I can also support adoptive and LGBTQIA families looking to induce lactation.
+Breastfeeding is a natural human experience, but it does not always come intuitively.
+Prenatal visits are especially helpful for parents with known health concerns, parents who have struggled with breastfeeding in the past and want it to be different this time, and those whose babe has a known complication such as a congenital condition or planned surgical birth.

 Our sessions will be…